 The exact requirements for performing a piecemeal restore depend on the recovery model of the database.
 For more information, see "Piecemeal Restore Under the Simple Recovery Model" and "Piecemeal Restore Under the Full Recovery Model," later in this topic.

 Piecemeal Restore Scenarios

 All editions of SQL Server support offline piecemeal restores.
-In SQL Server 2005 Enterprise Edition and later versions, a piecemeal restore can be either online or offline.
+In the Enterprise edition, a piecemeal restore can be either online or offline.
 The implications of offline and online piecemeal restores are as follows:

 Offline piecemeal restore scenario

 In an offline piecemeal restore, the database is online after the partial-restore sequence.
 Filegroups that have not yet been restored remain offline, but they can be restored as you need them after taking the database offline.

 Online piecemeal restore scenario